-You can connect an external video recorder to the camera's REC OUT terminal or MON. terminal to record 4K\ or 2K video.
+You can connect an external video recorder to the camera's REC OUT terminal or MON. terminal to record 4K or 2K video.
 Refer also to the external recorder's instruction manual for details on how to record.
-For details about the audio channels that are output, refer to Audio Output (1175).
+For details about the audio channels that are output, refer to Audio Output (□ 175).

-\ To make 4K recordings, the external recorder must be compatible with Canon RAW files.
+To make 4K recordings, the external recorder must be compatible with Canon RAW files.
 For the latest information on compatible recorders, visit your local Canon Web site.

-- 1 Activate the REC OUT terminal and/or MON. terminal and select the desired output (11117). - 3 Select the desired option and then press SET. - For details about the color space options, refer to the [Color Space] explanation in the custom picture section ( 144).
+- 1 Activate the REC OUT terminal and/or MON. terminal and select the desired output (11) 170). - 2 If you selected 4K RAW output, open the [4K RAW Color Space] submenu to select the color space.

+[➡ Recording/Media Setup] ▶ [4K RAW Color Space] - 3 Select the desired option and then press SET. - For details about the color space options, refer to the [Color Space] explanation in the custom picture section ( 144).
-- Depending on the external recorder, you may not be able to record at the desired video configuration. - After you connect the camera to the external recorder, make a test recording first to check that audio and video are recorded correctly on the external recorder. - You can set [♣ Recording/Media Setup] > [Rec Command] to [On] to use the camera's START/STOP button to control also the recording operation of an external recorder connected to the REC OUT terminal or MON. terminal.

-• About 4K RAW output:

-- The [Canon Log 2] gamma curve is applied to the video output. - During 4K RAW output, the audio output signal will be 2-channel linear PCM audio (16-bit, 48 kHz sampling).
-We recommend using instead the 4-channel linear PCM audio (16- or 24-bit sampling) that is recorded in the camera with the primary clips or proxy clips. - 4K RAW video output is not available during slow & fast motion recording in cropped mode. - 4K RAW video will not be output when the frame rate used exceeds 30.00P. - When 2K RGB 4:4:4 video is being output from the REC OUT terminal, video output from the MON. terminal will be a 2K YCbCr video signal.
+- Depending on the external recorder, you may not be able to record at the desired video configuration. - After you connect the camera to the external recorder, make a test recording first to check that audio and video are recorded correctly on the external recorder. - About 4K RAW output: - The [Canon Log 2] gamma curve is applied to the video output. - During 4K RAW output, the audio output signal will be 2-channel linear PCM audio (16-bit, 48 kHz sampling).
+We recommend using instead the 4-channel linear PCM audio (16- or 24-bit sampling) that is recorded in the camera with the primary clips or proxy clips. - 4K RAW video output is not available during slow & fast motion recording in cropped mode. - 4K RAW video will not be output when the frame rate used exceeds 30.00P.